techidaily/site-facebook/source/_posts/personal-choice-in-content-consumption-muting-social-media.md

  You're also dependent on the algorithm's intelligence.
 While algorithms can often predict what posts you'll like pretty well, it doesn't get things right all the time.

  Also, you need to train the algorithm over time with your interactions on the app.
 If you've just signed up to a new social media platform, it won't know you very well.
-That's a good thing if you're trying to[reduce targeted ads on social media](http://www.makeuseof.com/reduce-targeted-ads-social-media/) , but not so good if you use algorithmic feeds.
+That's a good thing if you're trying to [reduce targeted ads on social media](http://www.makeuseof.com/reduce-targeted-ads-social-media/) , but not so good if you use algorithmic feeds.

  A company having control over your timeline can be an issue.
 Facebook, for instance, already restricts how many times a brand's posts can appear in your News Feed.
 You might like the MakeUseOf Facebook page, but that doesn't mean you'll see all updates from it in your timeline.